CaesarDev/caesar-the-daily-crud/README.md

 - [ ] Create VotesController and related functions
 - [ ] Add routes to routes/web.php
 - [ ] Add vote buttons and count to the view
-- [ ] Make sure taht voting works
+- [ ] Make sure that voting works
-- [ ] BONUS: Add rate limiting to the voting system
+- [ ] BONUS: Add rate limit to the voting system, on visitor can only cast one vote per hour.